What is the best gluten-free flour for you?

 Below are the contents of a selection of vitamins and minerals found in Almond Flour, compared to their values in wheat flour, both wholegrain and fine:

-The bars indicate how much of the recommended daily intake (RDI) 100 grams of flour covers.
+The columns indicate how much of the daily requirement 100 g of flour meets.

 Sesame flour